anderslisper/iot/README.md

 # iot
-Iot python project for Firebase or Azure
+IoT Python 3.x project for Firebase or Azure